Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders

 where $a = 5$, $b = \SI{10}{GeV}$, $p_T$ is the average transverse momentum of the track, and $\theta$ is its polar angle.
-The distribution of the number of muons inside the leading $p_T$ DMJ (bottom-left) illustrates the multiplicity of displaced muons.
+The distribution of the number of muons inside the leading $p_T$ DMJ ({bottom left}) illustrates the multiplicity of displaced muons.
 Across all three BPs, DMJs exhibit high-multiplicity features, with lighter $\pi_d$'s showing a multiplicity advantage.
 Such high-multiplicity signatures are distinctive and very difficult for SM backgrounds to mimic~\cite{Zhang:2021orr}.
-The opening angle $\Delta\theta$ between two muons originating from the same dark pion (bottom-right) increases from BP1 to BP3.
+The opening angle $\Delta\theta$ between two muons originating from the same dark pion ({bottom right}) increases from BP1 to BP3.
 This wider separation for heavier $\pi_d$ results from the larger $p_T$ carried by the muons.
-However, due to the finite spatial resolution of the detector, muon pairs with excessively small $\Delta\theta$ cannot be resolved and are therefore excluded from the $\pi_d$ reconstruction.
+However, due to the finite spatial resolution of the detector, muon pairs with excessively small $\Delta\theta$ cannot be resolved and are{, therefore,} excluded from the $\pi_d$ reconstruction.

-To further identify the signal signature, all events containing at least two DMJs, each comprising more than six displaced muons, are selected.
+To further identify the signal signature, all events containing at least two DMJs are selected.
+The CEPC muon system comprises eight sensitive layers alternating with iron absorber plates.
+With a total iron thickness equivalent to 6.7 interaction lengths, this configuration offers sufficient protection against punch-through backgrounds.
+The detector achieves excellent muon identification performance while maintaining exceptionally low pion {misidentification} rates~\cite{CEPCStudyGroup:2018ghi}.
+When combined with the signal selection strategy detailed earlier, this methodology guarantees a background-free analysis~\cite{Zhang:2021orr}.